hxuu/ro/README.md

 Make sure to replace the Gemini api key with Your own key to benefit from its image processing capabilities.

+Also, Gemini does its best at identifying graph images, but it is still very lacking.
+If you feel you haven't got a suitable output, you can mess with `legacy.py` at your own comfort OR access the generated `json` and correct it yourself.

 ---

 Contribution is **ALWAYS OPEN!**